deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

     :Required: false
     :type: string

-    Name of the User that will be used for crawling.
-Defaults to basic.dummyUser
+    Name of the user that will be used for crawling.
+Defaults to :ref:`basic.dummyUser <confval-dummyUser>`

 .. _confval-crawlingIP: